Yes. You can OD on Valium.

 Overdose on Valium questions

-Do you still have questions about safe amounts of Valium in your system?
-Please leave them here.
+Please leave your questions about safe amounts of Valium in your system here.
 We can try to help you answer your questions about Valium or refer you to someone who can.
 Furthermore, we try to respond with a personal and prompt reply for all legitimate queries.